 1 April 1945: Struck by a Zero carrying one 250 kg bomb on the starboard side of island at the junction with the flight deck.
 Deck indented over 15 square feet by up to 3 inches but not penetrated.
-Much superficial damage inflicted by splinters and an intense fire started, but the fire was quickly brought under control and extinquished.
+Much superficial damage inflicted by splinters and an intense fire started, but the fire was quickly brought under control and extinguished.
 Eight killed and sixteen wounded.
 Able to land Seafires about forty minutes after attack.* Repaired between 2 April and 1 May.

 4 May 1945: A Zero Kamikaze belly-landed next to the island but broke up and went over the side.
-Destroyed the radar arrays of the port midships directors but inflicted no serious damage to the ship.
+Destroyed the Type 282 radar aerials of the port midships AA directors but inflicted no serious damage to the ship.
 A bomb attached to the kamikaze exploded after the plane went into the water but this also inflicted no damage.

 A montage of the Kamikaze strikes on HMS Victorious